-The excitation light required for detection is provided by three LEDs.
+The excitation light required for detection is provided by one LED.
 The life of the light source is in excess of 60,000 hours.
 The light is guided to a position above one array of the PamChip® through an angled mirror, which also allows reading by a 12-bit CCD camera focused on the array.
-The light of each LED is guided through a different filter.
-The LED's can detect fluorescein, Cy3 and Cy5 dyes.
+The light of the LED is guided through a filter.
+The LED can detect fluorescein.